Minigama – Coil Building the New Mini Kiln

 Minigama

-The author and ceramist Akira Yoshida has written a lot of books in Japanese, also about the Minigama and other mini-kilns.
-But Japanese is not my strong side: https://www.amazon.com/stores/Akira-Yosida/author/B004LP9V1O
+The author and ceramist Akira Yoshida has written many books in Japanese, also about the Minigama and other mini-kilns.
+But I don’t read Japanese: https://www.amazon.com/stores/Akira-Yosida/author/B004LP9V1O

 Book: minigama, by Akira Yoshida